-IGU is completing small main line extensions as part of its program to add new services, and has budgeted approximately \$1 million in main line extensions for 2021, which provides increased access to natural gas in the Fairbanks North Star Borough.
+IGU is completing small main line extensions as part of its program to add new services and has budgeted approximately \$1 million in main line extensions for 2021, which provides increased access to natural gas in the FNSB.
+Before the end of the 2021 construction season, IGU will have installed approximately 6.75 miles of new main lines, providing increased access to natural gas in the FNSB.

 In December 2017, the AIDEA and IGU Boards agreed to initiate construction of a 5.25 million gallon LNG storage tank.
 Following a competitive Request for Proposals process, Preload Cryogenics was selected as the primary Engineering, Procurement, and Construction contractor for a facility with a double-walled, full-containment design.
+This facility was completed in December of 2019.